Zenika/zenika-career-paths-framework/paths/architecture.md

 Program-scale Architects are patterns seekers.
 They rationalize constructions to quicken decision making and change management.

-Module-scale Architects usually have 8+ years of experience in building systems.
+Program-scale Architects usually have 8+ years of experience in building systems.
 They also showcase the following:
 - Expertise on trends and best practices
 - Ability to rationalize integrated units within a certain context